SimpleBus/SimpleBus/doc/cookbook.md

 ## Custom SimpleBus publisher

-_SimpleBus_ always publishes events when _asynchronous_ events are enabled.
+_SimpleBus_ always publishes events when asynchronous events are enabled.
 This is because `AlwaysPublishesMessages` publisher is used for events (more info [here](http://simplebus.github.io/Asynchronous/doc/publishing_messages.html)).

 Sometimes this is not what you want as it is impossible to mix sync and async events.
+In other words synchronous events are published to the queue even if you don't intend to process them asynchronously.

 To overcome this a custom event publisher can be implementd.
 Consider the following example:

 ```php
 namespace My\AppBundle\SimpleBus;